Vintharas/js13k-spaceshooter/README.md

     - consider loading kontra just by copying file as is to the dist folder and including it as is in the index.html template
     - setup compressor to just compress everything in dist/
+    - Test setting up to take advantage of TYPESCRIPT, because right now I'm removing types after transpiling and then sending it to closure
   - test removing all the parts of kontra that I don't need
   - wrap drawing primitives and behavior primitives in classes/functions/etc
 - TypeScript